hackforla/peopledepot/README.md

 ### Convenience scripts for sanity checks before committing code

+1. buildrun.sh - clean, build, and run containers in background mode
 1. lint.sh - lint and and auto-format code
-1. buildrun.sh - clean, build, and run containers in background mode
-1. migrate.sh - create and apply database migrations
 1. test.sh - run tests and show coverage
+1. logs.sh - view container logs
+1. precommit-check.sh - sanity checks before committing (calls other scripts, but doesn't stop progress on error like it should)

 ### Working with issues